Policy Number: 333

 2. Students

-A student enrolled at Rice University, such as in a graduate or undergraduate degree program or certificate program, owns the Intellectual Property they create (i) in fulfilling the requirements of a Rice University-approved class and/or a course, or (ii) during extracurricular activities not including any type of work study or work-for-hire activities compensated by Rice University, or (iii) on the student’s personal time (i.e. while the student is not being compensated to work for or on behalf of Rice University in any capacity), or (iv) while using the resources and facilities of Rice University that are commonly provided for a student’s use and for which a student has paid tuition and/or fees, or (v) solely in conjunction with an Exempt Program, so long as in each instance listed above, the student is not using the proprietary information of Rice University for the creation of such Intellectual Property.
+As long as they do not use Rice’s proprietary information to create IP, and as long as none of the conditions in Section IV.D.2.b. apply, a student enrolled at Rice owns the IP they create (i) to fulfill the requirements of a Rice-approved class and/or course, (ii) during extracurricular activities (not including work-study or work-for-hire activities compensated by Rice), (iii) on the student’s personal time (i.e. while the student is not being compensated to work for or on behalf of Rice), (iv) while using Rice resources and facilities commonly provided for a student’s use, or (v) solely in conjunction with an Exempt Program.

-Notwithstanding Section IV.D.2.a. above, Rice University will own Intellectual Property created by students under the following circumstances:
+Notwithstanding Section IV.D.2.a., Rice will own IP created by Rice students if:

-• The student is also an employee of Rice University and the Intellectual Property is developed within the course or scope of their employment at Rice University, in which case the provisions of this Intellectual Property Policy relating to employees under Section IV.A. shall apply; or
+• The student is also an employee of Rice and the IP is developed within the course or scope of their employment at Rice (in which case Section IV.A. relating to employees shall apply);

-• The student develops the Intellectual Property as part of a work-for-hire or institutional project under the terms of a written agreement providing for a transfer of ownership of Intellectual Property to Rice University, in which case the terms of the written agreement govern the ownership of such Intellectual Property; or
+• The student develops the IP as part of a work-study or work-for-hire position, a research activity, or an institutional project under a written agreement providing for a transfer of ownership of IP to Rice (in which case the written agreement governs the ownership of the IP);

-• The student develops the Intellectual Property as a result of participation in a research program where any Intellectual Property created under that research program has already been committed to, or is previously encumbered by an existing agreement with, a governmental, philanthropic, corporate or other sponsor; or
+• The student develops the IP as a result of participating in a research activity whose IP has already been committed to, or is previously encumbered by an existing agreement with, a third party (such as a governmental, philanthropic, corporate or other sponsor); or

 E. Intellectual Property Agreements

-2. Non-employees, including Visiting Scientists and fellows, who intend to participate in research projects that employ (i) the use of Rice University funds and/or (ii) the significant use of Rice University facilities and/or (iii) the use of third party funds or materials obtained through Rice University must enter into an agreement that addresses the management of intellectual property and confidentiality consistent with the provisions of this Intellectual Property Policy and the federal funding and/or contractual obligations of Rice University prior to participating in any such research.
-The terms of such agreement will depend on the research being contemplated, the obligations of Rice University with respect to that research and the assignment obligations of the Visiting Scientist.
+3. Non-employees, including Visiting Scientists and fellows, who intend to participate in research projects that employ (i) Rice funds and/or (ii) the significant use of Rice facilities and/or (iii) third-party funds or materials obtained through Rice, must execute an agreement that addresses the management of IP and confidentiality consistent with the provisions of this policy and Rice’s federal funding and/or contractual obligations before participating in the research.
+The terms of this agreement will depend on the research being contemplated, Rice’s obligations with respect to that research, and the assignment obligations of the Visiting Scientist.

 V. Administrative Procedures